 - Colleagues in Scotland are developing a new Scottish network, ScotPEN, to connect and support people working in engagement professional roles

-If you run a network, let us know and we will be pleased to advertise it on our site.
+If you run a network, let us know and we will be pleased to advertise it here.

 As important as developing external networks is developing networks within and across your institution.
 You may want to set up an institutional or faculty public engagement network, bringing people together periodically to share their experiences of engagement, showcase new opportunities, or network with others.